Questions and answers about corona

 -

 The board of directors of a listed company may decide to allow remote participation or participation by using a representative.
-The temporary act concerning this is in force until 30 June 2021.
+The temporary Act allowing this will be in force until 30 June 2022.
+(Act 375/2021)

 The board of directors can decide that representatives will also participate remotely.
 In such a case, an opportunity for shareholders to request information, for the management to provide information, and for shareholders to propose a matter to be included on the agenda of the general meeting must be provided before the meeting and voting.
 Voting can be conducted in advance or during the meeting as remote voting.